davegreen/shadowGroupSync/README.md

-shadowGroupSync
+shadowGroupSync Module
 ====================

 Description
 ---------------------

-A PowerShell script that provides an easy way to manage Active Directory shadow groups.
+A PowerShell module that provides an easy way to manage Active Directory shadow groups.
-This script requires the [PowerShell Active Directory module](http://technet.microsoft.com/en-us/library/ee617195.aspx) from Microsoft.
+This Module requires the [PowerShell Active Directory module](http://technet.microsoft.com/en-us/library/ee617195.aspx) from Microsoft.

 ### Features

 - Sync user or computer objects from one or more OUs to a single group.
 - Ability to filter objects included in the shadow group using the [PowerShell Active Directory Filter](http://technet.microsoft.com/en-us/library/hh531527).
 - Ability to choose shadow group type (Security/Distribution).
+- All the data required to manage and maintain the shadow groups is contained in the groups created by the module.

 Setting Up
 ---------------------

 ### Installing the Active Directory PowerShell Module

-If you plan to run this script on a Server 2008 R2 or Server 2012 Domain Controller, the Active Directory PowerShell module should already be installed.
+If you plan to run this module on a Server 2008 R2 or later Domain Controller, the Active Directory PowerShell module should already be installed.

-Alternatively, if you wish to run this script from a Server 2008 R2 or Server 2012 member server, you will need to install the ActiveDirectory PowerShell module first.
+Alternatively, if you wish to run this module from a Server 2008 R2 or Server 2012 member server, you will need to install the ActiveDirectory PowerShell module first.
 To do this, run PowerShell as an Administrator, then run the following commands:

 > Import-Module ServerManager